bmaunde/guidelines/connector-integration-guide.md

 ### Supported Protocols

 The Connector exposes a REST based API that accepts HTTP requests.
-It also expects that the recipient systems to which data will be forwarded expose a REST API to receive and process data
+It also expects that the recipient systems to which data will be forwarded expose a REST API to receive and process data.

 Other methods of integration may be supported in the future.

-Please refer to the API section for more information.

-Getting started
+### Prerequisites for Integration

 Before using the Connector, the following information will need to be registered:

-<![if !supportLists]>· <![endif]>user’s information
+- user’s information

 <![if !supportLists]>· <![endif]>user’s systems to be integrated.